alouanemed/EvGuide/README.md

 ###Install

-Clone the project files and import it with Eclipse or Androis Studio .
+Clone the project and import it with Eclipse or Android Studio .

 ###Contributing

 Feel free to add anything :code enhancement ...

-Fork it , clone it and push commits !
+Fork it , clone it and push commits ! .

 ###License